Boot Camps in Shippensburg, Pennsylvania Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 - Family restoration through Biblical instruction and seminars for parents and families.

 Boot camps can help troubled teens if they are coupled with an ongoing program like Gateway offers.
-We invite you to look beyond Shippensburg, Pennsylvania, for what may be the best situation your boy…a program with a boot camp element, but also ongoing instruction and therapy for a longer period of time.
+We invite you to look beyond Shippensburg, Pennsylvania, for what may be the best situation your boy…a program with a boot camp element, but also ongoing instruction and mentoring for a longer period of time.

 Gateway is Located in the Panhandle of Florida.
 Boys Come to Gateway from Around the Country.
 Call Us!